 Mother of Navy SEAL candidate Kyle Mullen, who died after "Hell Week" training, says Navy's negligence led to son's death

-The mother of Kyle Mullen, a Navy SEAL candidate who died after completing "Hell Week," says the Navy's medical negligence resulted in her son's death, CBS2's Kiran Dhillon reported Monday.
+The mother of Kyle Mullen, a Navy SEAL candidate who died after completing "Hell Week," says the Navy's medical negligence resulted in her son's death, CBS New York's Kiran Dhillon reported Monday.

 Regina Mullen calls her son Kyle her best friend.
 The 24-year-old was full of life and was determined to serve his community when he enrolled in the Navy.